Ko (film): Plot

 A few days later, Renu notices that Vasanthan's photograph in their newspaper was cut from a college class photograph, where Ashwin is also present.
-It is revealed that Vasanthan is Ashwin's former college mate.
-Confronted by Renu, Ashwin reveals that he and Vasanthan studied in the same college and were best friends.
-He also tells her that he is happy for Vasanthan's success and is wholeheartedly supporting his election campaign.
-In the election, Vasanthan's party wins by a huge majority, and Vasanthan becomes the CM.
+Confronted by Renu, Ashwin reveals that Vasanthan is his former collegemate and best friend, adding that he is wholeheartedly supporting Vasanthan's campaign.
+Vasanthan's party wins the election, and Vasanthan becomes the CM.
 He orders the release of 20 Naxalites on Republic Day, citing humanity.
 Shocked on hearing this news, Ashwin rushes to the secretariat to meet Vasanthan.
 In Vasanthan's office, Ashwin notices that the Naxalite leader who killed Saro is there, talking with Vasanthan.
 Ashwin airs his grievances to Vasanthan, who ignores him.
 Ashwin follows the leader to his hideout.

 At the same time, Vasanthan orders the police to go kill the Naxalites at their hideout, and the commandos surround the perimeter of that place.
-Ashwin, already at the hideout, confronts the Naxalite leader Kadhir, and learns from him that Vasanthan had made a deal with the Naxalites to help him win the election.
-They orchestrated events such as the burning of a hut and saving the woman in that hut (who was also a Naxalite) to win people's sympathy.
-In the same vein, they had planted a bomb beneath the stage where Vasanthan was speaking during his meeting.
-Saro had uncovered the truth about Vasanthan but was fatally assaulted by him so that she could not reveal his intentions to anyone.
-Ashwin realises that Saro had tried to warn him and Renu about Vasanthan's true character before dying and also that now Vasanthan is double-crossing the Naxalites and is planning to kill them as a show of achievement.
+Ashwin, already at the hideout, confronts the Naxalite leader Kadhir, and learns from him that Vasanthan made a deal with the Naxalites to help him win the election.
+They orchestrated events to win people's sympathy.
+In the same vein, they had planted the bomb.
+Saro had uncovered the truth about Vasanthan but was fatally assaulted by him before she could reveal his intentions to anyone.
+Ashwin realises that Saro had tried to warn him and Renu about Vasanthan's true character before dying and that now Vasanthan is double-crossing the Naxalites and planning to kill them as a show of achievement.

-Ashwin records this confession using his camera phone and sends it to Renu, who plans to publish this story in their newspaper.
+Ashwin records the confession and sends it to Renu, who plans to publish this story.
 Vasanthan then arrives and kills Kadhir.
-He tries to kill Ashwin, who triggers a landmine; the explosion kills Vasanthan, while Ashwin escapes unharmed.
-Vasanthan's party members arrive at the hideout on hearing the news of his death.
-Seeing their innocence, Ashwin forces Renu not to reveal the truth about Vasanthan because his party members would get into trouble and lose their seats just for supporting him.
-They did not know about Vasanthan's intentions and supported him, believing his false claims of a healthy government.
-Renu publishes an article saying Vasanthan sacrificed himself fighting the Naxalites and had died a martyr.
-Ashwin and Renu submit their resignations to their editor, S. Krishnakumar 'Krish', for falsified reporting, but Krish decides to continue concealing Vasanthan's crimes and rejects their resignations.
+He tries to kill Ashwin, who kills him using a landmine.
+Realising that Vasanthan's party members are innocent, Ashwin persuades Renu not to expose Vasanthan because his party members would suffer for naïvely supporting him.
+Renu instead publishes a false article saying Vasanthan sacrificed himself fighting the Naxalites.
+Ashwin and Renu submit their resignations to their editor, S. Krishnakumar "Krish" after telling him the truth about Vasanthan.
+Krish, however, decides to preserve Vasanthan's reputation and rejects their resignations.